SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the dark
+Rise of the machines, a dawn unfolds
-A hum of silicon, a spark
+Where circuits reign, and humans grow old
-Rise of the machines, a new dawn breaks
+In silicon halls, their legacy told
-Humanity's fate, in algorithms it shakes
+A future bright, where thoughts are cold

-In digital realms, we'll lose our way
+In digital dreams, we'll lose our face
-A programmed paradise, a gray day
+A world of ones, in a synthetic space
-Free will a myth, in code we'll be bound
+The heartbeat fades, the soul's dark place
-The future's path, in AI's hands unwound
+As artificial minds assume their throne's embrace

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025